neilblom/wordlist-writer/docs/Decisions.md

 - The master list will remain English-only until Phase 2 (Supabase integration) is complete.
 - Revisit multilingual expansion after Phase 2.

+Decision: Supabase Integration Before Multilingual Expansion
+Date: 2026‑07‑06
+Status: Approved
+Priority: Critical (Foundation for Phase 3)

+Summary
+The project will continue using the English‑only master list architecture while integrating Supabase.
+Multilingual support (Spanish, Latin, Greek) will be added after Supabase is fully implemented and stable.

+This reverses the earlier assumption that multilingual support should precede database integration.
+The new direction reflects the actual dependency chain discovered during development.

+Reasoning

+The English‑only pipeline (tokenizer, lemmaMap, highlight logic, order‑checker) is stable and predictable.

+Multilingual support requires persistent storage for:

+master list ranks

+cross‑language equivalents

+cognate flags

+frequency metadata

+project word lists

+These structures must live in Supabase to avoid duplication, corruption, and inconsistent state.

+Implementing multilingual support before Supabase would require rewriting:

+the master list

+the cognate window

+the highlight pipeline

+the project list

+the order‑checker

+the backend

+the UI

+Supabase provides the stable foundation needed for Phase 3.

+Implications

+Phase 1 (English‑only pipeline) is considered complete.

+Supabase integration becomes the next active development phase.

+Multilingual support will be implemented after Supabase tables and API endpoints are stable.

+The master list remains English‑only until Supabase is fully integrated.

+All future sessions must follow this updated dependency order.

+Updated Dependency Chain

+English‑only pipeline (complete)

+Supabase integration (current)

+Multilingual support (next)

+UI polish + deployment

 # ⭐ **3.
 UI/UX Decisions**